evolute-cx/firebase-emulator-docker/README.md

 # firebase-emulator-docker

-A dockerized firebase emulator setup, that _actually_ exports existing data when the container shuts down and re-imports data when the container start up again \*
+A dockerized firebase emulator setup, that _actually_ exports existing data when the container shuts down and re-imports data when the container starts up again \*

 We created this image because https://hub.docker.com/r/spine3/firebase-emulator failed to export and restore emulator state